aidudezzz/deepbots/docs/installation.rst

    ``source deepbots-env/bin/activate``

-   before installing `deepbots` and other prerequisites such as the backend neural network framework.
+   before installing `deepbots` and other python prerequisites such as the backend neural network framework.

 Prerequisites